Trust is built. The team is clicking. But the ideas? Still stuck.

 What She Put In Place

+Sandbox hours.
 No agenda.
 No KPIs.
 Just time carved out for the team to explore a problem from all sides.
 Some ideas were bad.
 Others made no sense.
-But one small thread turned into something they never would’ve found in a meeting.
+But one small thread turned into something they never would have found in a meeting.

-Before moving forward, every team member had to play devil’s advocate.
+Pre-mortems before greenlights.
+Before moving forward, every team member had to play devil's advocate.
 What could go wrong?
-What’s still unclear?
-This didn’t kill ideas, it made them stronger.
+What is still unclear?
+This did not kill ideas.
+It made them stronger.

+Neutral zones for wild input.
 Some ideas are hard to say in a room full of hierarchy.
-Quinn set up private backchannels and anonymous drop-ins, not because people were afraid, but because they needed time to form thoughts that weren’t yet defendable.
+Quinn set up private backchannels and anonymous drop-ins, not because people were afraid, but because they needed time to form thoughts that were not yet defendable.

-She gave breathing room to ideas that needed to simmer, but quickly shut down the ones that didn’t move the needle.
+Slow yes, fast no. She gave breathing room to ideas that needed to simmer, but quickly shut down the ones that did not move the needle.
 No drawn-out maybe piles.
 Clarity helps everyone focus.

 What Leaders Get Wrong About Innovation